Exploring Exponential Runge-Kutta Methods: A Survey: Examples

 \section{Examples}

-To conclude our manuscript, we present two low-dimensional examples useful for demonstrating the functionalities of second-order ExpRK method (ExpRK2) and their comparison with other numerical methods of equal order, namely the standard second-order RK method (RK2) and the classic second-order Rosenbrock method (Rb2).
-In this way, we aim to provide both a more complete description of the numerical methods analyzed in this manuscript and a useful tool for approaching ExpRK methods.
+To conclude our manuscript, we present three examples that illustrate the general functionality of ExpRK methods.
+To this end, we consider standard methods of two different orders (2 and 4) and compare an ExpRK method with a Rosenbrock method and a classical explicit RK method of the same order.
+The purpose of these examples is not to draw general conclusions in favor of exponential methods, nor to test specific features or provide an exhaustive assessment of their performance.
+Rather, our goal is to gain insight into which classes of equation could benefit from the use of ExpRK methods, by means of comparison with well-established classical schemes.
+In this perspective, the examples are meant to have a primarily illustrative and didactic value, offering a practical introduction to the behavior of ExpRK methods in representative settings.

 We remark that, in 2020, Montanelli and Bootland \cite{montanelli2020solving} published a comprehensive review of exponential methods, comparing various formulas for solving stiff PDEs in multiple dimensions.
-Their analysis, focused on periodic boundary conditions and semilinear stiff PDEs, concluded that the ETDRK4 scheme by Cox and Matthews \cite{cox2002exponential} remains one of the most effective approaches despite the proliferation of more complex alternatives.
+Their analysis, focused on periodic boundary conditions and semilinear stiff PDEs, concluded that the ETDRK4 scheme by Cox and Matthews \cite{cox2002exponential} (denoted as ExpRK4 in the following, for ease and uniformity of notation) remains one of the most effective approaches despite the proliferation of more complex alternatives.
 Their work is particularly notable for its examination of both diffusive problems (characterized by large negative eigenvalues) and dispersive problems (distinguished by their highly oscillatory nature), as well as its discussion of computational techniques for the $\varphi$-functions based on contour integrals.
+In line with Montanelli and Bootland’s review \cite{montanelli2020solving}, we restrict our attention to explicit exponential methods.
+These methods are by far the most widely employed in practice: they often yield superior performance when stiffness is predominantly carried by the linear dynamics while the nonlinear contribution remains comparatively mild.
+Moreover, they avoid the extra complications associated with Newton-type iterations, such as the need to solve nonlinear systems at every step and to tune iterative solver tolerances; these steps bring additional computational cost and potential convergence issues.
+For these reasons, explicit exponential formulations are a natural and pragmatic choice in many applications.
+Nevertheless, in this work we also deliberately test them on less typical, small-scale examples to probe their behavior in unconventional settings.